Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/tensors/concatenating-tensors/concatenating-tensors-content.md

 # torch.cat([A, B], dim=0)  # 3 ≠ 4
 ```

+Remember: when concatenating along `dim=0`, the number of columns must match.
+Here A has 3 columns but B has 4 - PyTorch can't line them up!

 ### ❌ Gotcha 2: Wrong Dimension

+Trying to concatenate along a dimension that doesn't exist:

 ```python
 A = torch.randn(2, 3)